RPLaine/openweather/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

+The application loads showings all the cities and their information right away.

 ![Alt Image text](/img/main.png?raw=true "Optional Title")

+If you want to show only one city, you can hover over "Kaikki kaupungit" segment and choose what particular city to show, by clicking the city.

 ![Alt Image text](/img/citymenu.png?raw=true "Optional Title")

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.

-_For more examples, please refer to the [Documentation](https://example.com)_

 <p align="right">(<a href="#readme-top">back to top</a>)</p>